isabella232/element-zstack/docs/src/index.md

 collectively standardize and automate data collection and analysis for neuroscience experiments.
 Each Element is a modular pipeline for data storage and processing with corresponding database tables that can be combined with other Elements to assemble a fully functional pipeline.
-This Element is comprised of the `volume` and `volume_matching` schemas.
+This Element is comprised of the `volume`, `volume_matching`, and `bossdb` schemas.

 - `volume`: features a DataJoint pipeline design for volumetric neuroimaging data, including segmentation and connectomics.

 - `volume_matching`: features a DataJoint pipeline design for cell matching across sessions.

+- `bossdb`: features a DataJoint interface for uploading data to [BossDB](https://bossdb.org/) and creates and stores the URL to the neuroglancer volumetric visualization tool.

 Visit the [Concepts page](./concepts.md) for more information about the use cases of the schemas and an explanantion of the tables.
 To get started with